CppMicroServices/CppMicroServices/core/doc/doxygen/standalone/BuildInstructions.md

   for detailed information about static CppMicroServices bundles.
 - **US_BUILD_TESTING**
   Build unit tests and code snippets.
-- **US_ENABLE_AUTOLOADING_SUPPORT**
-  Enable auto-loading of bundles located in special sub-directories.
-See \ref MicroServices_AutoLoading for detailed information about this feature.
 - **US_ENABLE_THREADING_SUPPORT**
   Enable the use of synchronization primitives (atomics and pthread mutexes or Windows primitives) to make the API thread-safe.
 All documented guarantees of thread-safety are valid if and only if